 At Wilshire Law Firm, we provide custom-tailored legal solutions for clients.
 Our goal is always to obtain the maximum award for a client's injuries.
 In service of this goal, we utilize cutting edge technology for litigation management, legal and medical research, and data collection.
-In addition, we have highly trained specialists handle all aspects of a case - from medical treatment to liens reduction to litigation.
-We are so proficient in what we do that other lawyers often turn to us for help with their cases.
+In addition, we have highly-trained specialists handle all aspects of a case - from medical treatment to liens reduction to litigation.
+We are so proficient in what we do: other lawyers often turn to us for help with their cases.

 Top Uber Accident Attorneys in Los Angeles

 - Litigator Award - Trial Lawyer Board of Regents

 - Top 100 Trial Lawyers - The National Trial Lawyers

 - President-Elect in 2016 and President in 2017 of Top 40 Under 40 - The National Trial Lawyers

 - Million Dollar Advocates Forum - Lifetime Member

 - Multi-Million Dollar Advocates Forum - Lifetime Member